 The most successful female artist in UK chart history.
 Madonna's 13 Number 1 took 23 years to rack up – from Into The Groove (1985) to 4 Minutes (2008) – and she has plenty of near-misses too.
 She's got more Number 2 peaks on the UK chart than any other artist, with 12.

 Take That (12)

 The UK's most successful boyband (Take That, not the Shadows) kicked off their impressive run of Number 1s with Pray in 1993, before scoring six more chart-toppers as a five-piece.
 Once Robbie departed, the remaining quartet landed another four without him, and when Jason moved on, the final trio of Mark, Howard, and Gary, topped the chart with These Days, their most recent, in 2014.
 See Take That's full Official UK Chart history

 Calvin Harris (10)

 The latest artist to make it to double figures, Calvin Harris scored his 10th chart-topper in August 2018 with Promises, featuring Sam Smith – coming 10 years after his very first, Dance Wiv Me with Dizzee Rascal.

 With their most recent Number 1s coming in 2017, and still releasing, Rihanna and Eminem stand the best chance of breaking double-digits.
-Although ABBA are set to release brand-new songs at the start of 2019 – could it give them their first Number 1 in almost 40 years?
+ABBA and Spice Girls then hold records as the mixed group and girl band with the most chart toppers respectively.

 8 Number 1s: